ozmago/JPEGX/README.md

 ## Product

 - Protocol defines strike price and premium pricing options
-  - Martket price oracles and bonding curves will be used
 - Protocol stakes the NFT for the option duration
   - NFTs are pooled with other NFTs OF THE SAME COLLECTION
   - At staking time, the NFT owner has the option to subscribe to option cover stream